bolliebrain/you-know-my-stage-name/README.md

 - Changes made to the local clone can be pushed back to the repository using the following commans

 - git add *filenames* (or "." to add all changed files)
-- git commit -m *"text message describing chnages"*
+- git commit -m *"text message describing changes"*
 - git push

 .
 N.B.
 Any changes pushed to the master branch will take effect on the live project